Wanda Thomas Bernard

 Bernard supports official recognition of Emancipation Day in Canada, and proposed a 2018 private member's bill to that effect.

 Bernard joined the Progressive Senate Group on July 8, 2020.

+Accolades and nominations

+In 2005, she was appointed to the Order of Canada for her work addressing racism and diversity in the field of social work, and in 2014, she was awarded the Order of Nova Scotia.
+In 2021, Bernard was awarded an honorary Doctor of Laws from Carleton University.